Frequently Asked Questions

 Will the views of the public be sought on the proposed defences?

-To date the project team have held two separate public consultation events seeking feedback on the proposed scheme.
+To date the project team have held two separate public consultation events in 2018 and 2019 seeking feedback on the proposed scheme.
 In addition there has been consultation with elected councillors, community councils, statutory consultees and many others.
-This engagement will continue throughout the development and implementation of the scheme
+The response to these consultation events are reflected in the proposed scheme.
+Further consultation was planned in 2020 and has been re-scheduled to early 2021.
+This engagement will continue throughout the development and implementation of the scheme.

 Will the defences stop all future flooding